 - Securely overseeing consent procedures and form signing

 - Developing policies, procedures, and processes that comply with federal and state regulations

 - Providing departmental guidance to healthcare units regarding their specific compliance requirements

 A bachelor’s degree in health information management, or a related field, and some level of accreditation is required in order to become a HIM compliance officer.
 A bachelor’s degree in this field is critical in giving you needed experience and training in healthcare software systems, regulations and laws, business practices, and more.

 Typical work experience requirements include a minimum of 5 years of healthcare industry experience, ideally with some sort of leadership role.
 There is also an expectation that candidates have a demonstrated understanding of healthcare compliance program operations, fraud and abuse laws and regulations, and federal regulatory compliance requirements, such as Medicare and Medicaid.

 AHIMA, the American Health Information Management Association, is the leading voice of health information and data.
-They note that in addition to your bachelor’s, healthcare, and/or master’s degree in a health-related field, HIM compliance officers are likely to need a certification in healthcare compliance designation.
+They note that in addition to a bachelor's and/or master's degree in healthcare, HIM compliance officers are likely to need a certification in healthcare compliance designation.
 Some of those include:

 The best degree for a HIM compliance officer is a bachelor of science in health information management.
-92% of students who enroll in our program pass with their full accreditations, and are ready to enter the healthcare workforce immediately, with the majority finishing their program in just 36 months.
+In fact, 92% of students who enroll in our program pass with their full accreditations and are ready to enter the healthcare workforce immediately, with the majority finishing their program in just 36 months.